-The nominal variable was explained in (Dawidowicz 2017) to address the issues with pressure and division of water distribution system into the pressure zones.
+15 developed scheme also addresses the issues with pressure and division of water distribution system into the pressure zones.
 The classification was carried out depending on neural network variables explaining particular parameters that change the water distribution system design.
-A new model was introduced in (Dawidowicz 2017) for leakage amount and location detection.
+However, the calculation of accuracy was not efficient.
+To address this issue, a new model was introduced in (Hajibandeh 2018) for leakage amount and location detection.
 A nodal pressures and demands were adjusted through multi-objective ant colony based optimization model.
 But, leakage detection time consumption was not reduced using ant colony based optimization model.

-An algorithm structure was constructed in (Kumar et al. 2017) with modularity of wavelet and neural network that join the capability of wavelet transform through examining leakage signals and classification ability of artificial neural networks.
+To analyze the time consumption, an algorithm structure was constructed in (Kumar et al. 2017) with modularity of wavelet and neural network that join the capability of wavelet transform through examining leakage signals and classification ability of artificial neural networks.
 The study authenticated that time domain was not apparent to features concerning noisy leak signals and significance of selection of mother wavelet in water distribution pipes.
+Yet another time

-Leak detection was carried out in (Martini et al. 2015) through vibration monitoring methods.
+- 25 consumption issue was addressed by Leak detection technique in (Martini et al. 2015) through vibration monitoring methods.
 The long-term objective was attained for automatic detection of leaks.
 The leak detection accuracy was not improved for automatic detection.
-The designed approach was introduced in (Sousa et al. 2015) depending on the steady-state modeling through monitoring tank flow and pressure at strategic nodes.
+To overcome this limitation, the designed approach was introduced in (Sousa et al. 2015) depending on the steady-state modeling through monitoring tank flow and pressure at strategic nodes.
 The selection of pressure monitoring nodes was performed with graph theory ideas in WDN.
-But, the classification process was not carried out in designed approach.
+But, the classification process was not carried out in designed - 30 approach.

-WMS is required by water utilities, municipalities and by corporate to address issues with the water usage and supply.
-A new method was introduced in (Seyoum et al. 2017) for household leakage detection through sound signal recordings.
+To address the classification process, a new method was introduced in (Seyoum et al. 2017) for household leakage detection through sound signal recordings.
 The designed approach comprised recording of sound signals created through water fixtures and appliances.
 The recordings were employed to identify abnormal situation (i.e., leak).
 But, the classification accuracy was not improved.
-A new methodology was introduced in (Steffelbauer and Fuchs-Hanusch 2016) with uncertainties of different sources in optimal sensor placement issues for leak localization on potential pressure measurement points.
+To solve the above said problem, a new methodology was introduced in

+(Steffelbauer and Fuchs-Hanusch 2016) with uncertainties of different sources in optimal sensor placement issues for leak localization on potential pressure measurement points.
 The issues were addressed for diverse sensors and uncertainties.
-The sensor placement optimization issues were addressed in (Christodoulou et al. 2013) in urban water distribution networks through entropy-based approach for feasible waterloss incident detection.
-The designed method was employed for longitudinal for acoustic, pressure or flow sensors on pipe segments.
-But, the optimization was not carried out in effective manner.
+Yet another sensor placement optimization issues were addressed in (Christodoulou et al. 2013) in urban water distribution networks through entropy-based approach for feasible waterloss incident detection.
+The designed method was employed for

+5 longitudinal for acoustic, pressure or flow sensors on pipe segments.
+But, the optimization was not carried out in effective manner because it failed to consider the real-time operating pressure and flow data.

-A new sensor placement approach was introduced in (Casillas et al. 2013) for leak location in Water Distribution Networks (WDNs).
+To solve the above issue, a new sensor placement approach was introduced in (Casillas et al. 2013) for leak location in Water Distribution Networks (WDNs).
 The sensor placement issues were addressed through solving integer optimization problem.
 However, sensor placement approach was not effective in detecting the water leak.
-Water leakage detection techniques were introduced and issues were highlighted in (Adedeji et al. 2017).
-It accomplished the effort and development in leakage detection technologies.
+Therefore, Water leakage detection techniques were introduced and issues were highlighted in (Adedeji et al. 2017).
+It accomplished the effort and 10 development in leakage detection technologies.
 It was efficient detection of background kind leakages.
 But, time consumption was not reduced using water leakage detection techniques.
-A leakage detection method was introduced in (Pérez et al. 2009) depending on discrepancies among pressure measurements and estimations attained from calibrated water distribution network.
+To address this problem, a leakage detection method was introduced in (Pérez et al. 2009) depending on discrepancies among pressure measurements and estimations attained from calibrated water distribution network.
 Every sensor in network identified discrepancy in pressure because of leakage based on its location.